 Did you miss the Q&A with the dev team we had on Friday?
 Here you go!

 Last Friday, members of the LotRO team were around for an hour on our Discord to talk about housing.
-Over the course of that hour, they answered dozens of your questions!
+Over the course of that hour, they answered most of your questions!

-First, I would like to thank Cordovan for organizing this and the whole LotRO Team for their time and participation.
+First, I would like to thank Cordovan for organizing this and Scenario, Orion, Sans_Arrêt and Baccata for their time and participation.

-I worked this weekend to get the Q&A transcribed for those of you who missed the event; you can also listen to the audio file recorded from the interview below (sorry for the Discord notification sounds).
+I worked over the last few days to get the Q&A transcribed – at least most of it – for those of you who missed the event; you can also listen to the audio file recorded from the interview below.

 Present during this Q&A session were: